 Since December 2020, Mexico has officially lifted all restrictions on international flights and opened its air borders to foreign tourists.

 The current rules for entering Mexico in 2022 do not require a negative result of a PCR test for coronavirus infection.
 To enter the country, it is enough to fill out and print out a form using a QR code, in which you need to specify contact details, health status, and information about previous trips in the last 30 days.
+Taking advantage of QR codes for tourism can make navigating new entry requirements much smoother.

 Arriving passengers can receive and fill out the Covid form on the plane en route to Mexico, on arrival before passing through passport control, or online in advance.
 The online form must be completed no earlier than 24 hours before arrival at the airport in Mexico.